YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 </style>

-## From Big Data to Biological Intelligence: A Universal Framework for Semantic Knowledge Mining
+## From Big Data to Biological Insights: A Universal Framework for Semantic Knowledge Mining

 Translating massive omics datasets into clinical insights requires more than simple computation; it demands a deep understanding of the **functional architecture of life**.
-Our work has established a comprehensive **Semantic Knowledge Mining Framework** that serves as the bridge between raw biological big data and actionable intelligence.
-By quantifying biological intelligence, pioneering comparative multi-condition analysis, and integrating knowledge priors into high-resolution single-cell and spatial landscapes, we have provided the global research community with the tools to decipher molecular mechanisms at unprecedented scales.
+Our work has established a comprehensive **Semantic Knowledge Mining Framework** that serves as the bridge between raw biological big data and actionable insights.
+By quantifying biological knowledge, pioneering comparative multi-condition analysis, and integrating knowledge priors into high-resolution single-cell and spatial landscapes, we have provided the global research community with the tools to decipher molecular mechanisms at unprecedented scales.

 ----

-## Pillar 1: Quantifying Biological Intelligence — The Calculus of Knowledge
+## Pillar 1: Quantifying Biological Knowledge — The Calculus of Functional Similarity

 Before knowledge can be mined, it must be quantified.
-We established the mathematical prerequisites for biological discovery by developing semantic similarity measures that map fuzzy biological concepts onto rigorous mathematical spaces.
+We provided comprehensive software implementations of semantic similarity measures, enabling researchers to systematically quantify fuzzy biological concepts within rigorous mathematical frameworks.

-<strong>Semantic Quantification:</strong> Through [**GOSemSim**](https://bioconductor.org/packages/GOSemSim), [**DOSE**](https://bioconductor.org/packages/DOSE), and [**meshes**](https://bioconductor.org/packages/meshes), we provided the first comprehensive software suite for measuring functional similarity among gene products across Gene Ontology, Disease Ontology, and MeSH domains.
+<strong>Semantic Quantification:</strong> Through [**GOSemSim**](https://bioconductor.org/packages/GOSemSim), [**DOSE**](https://bioconductor.org/packages/DOSE), and [**meshes**](https://bioconductor.org/packages/meshes), we provided a comprehensive software suite for measuring functional similarity among gene products across Gene Ontology, Disease Ontology, and MeSH domains.
 This work, starting from <em>Bioinformatics</em> (2010), enables the prediction of gene functions, disease-gene associations, and drug-repurposing candidates by leveraging the underlying semantic structure of biomedical knowledge.